telerik/kendo-ui-core/docs/web/grid/appearance.md

 Using the Grid ID (Name) in the above selectors is optional, so that the styles are applied to a particular Grid instance only.

 Setting column widths in percent is possible, but if the sum of all widths is greater than 100% (i.e. a horizontal scrollbar is desired), the Grid tables must have a (min-)width style, otherwise the tables will be 100% wide (as wide as the Grid) and the columns will be narrower than desired.
+Please note that when column widths are set in percent, resizing one column may lead to other columns changing their widths as well.

 ## Virtual Scrolling